 Just go after the big boys that receive a high volume of traffic and are well-respected.

-You can learn more on the process I use for guest-posting in this guide.
+You can learn more on the process we use for guest-posting in this guide.

 To maximize your impact even more, use branded anchor text (where your brand name is included in the hyperlink) when linking back to your site.